gty77663/ServLibDownloader/README.md

 Access the manuals from [ServLib](https://servlib.com).
 This for educational purposes on how to find and archive data.
-The project is inspired by [this](https://github.com/AriZoneVibes/ServLibScrapper/) repository from [AriZoneVibes](https://github.com/AriZoneVibes) with similar functionality, but improved to be able to parse pdfs with selectable text.
+The project is inspired by [this](https://github.com/AriZoneVibes/ServLibScrapper/) repository from [AriZoneVibes](https://github.com/AriZoneVibes) with similar functionality, but improved to be able to parse PDFs with selectable text.

 ## Requirements